 |Seattle||South India||12,918 km||202 ms||7.7 Mbits/sec||634 Mbits/sec|

 * The latency to Brazil is a good example where the straight-line distance significantly differs from the fiber run distance.
-I would expect that the latency would be in the neighborhood of 160 ms, but is actually 189 ms. This difference against my expectation could indicate a network issue somewhere, but most likely that the fiber run does not go to Brazil in a straight line and has an extra 1,000 km or so of travel to get to Brazil from Seattle.
+The expected latency would be in the neighborhood of 160 ms, but is actually 189 ms. The difference in latency would seem to indicate a network issue somewhere.
+But the reality is the fiber line doesn't go to Brazil in a straight line.
+So you should expect an extra 1,000 km or so of travel to get to Brazil from Seattle.